aws/aws-cdk/packages/@aws-cdk/aws-codeguruprofiler/README.md

 profilingGroup.grantPublish(publishAppRole);
 ```

-### Compute Platform Configuration
+### Compute Platform configuration

-Code Guru Profiler supports multiple compute environments and this can be configured while setting up a Profiling Group
+Code Guru Profiler supports multiple compute environments.
+They can be configured when creating a Profiling Group by using the `computePlatform` property:

 ```ts
 const profilingGroup = new ProfilingGroup(stack, 'MyProfilingGroup', {